robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 - **HTTP**
 	- Expose HTTP endopints in the backend
 	- You can connect it to an internal API on premise, ALB, etc...
+	- Why?
+Add rate limiting, caching, user authentications, API keys, etc...
 - **AWS Service**
 	- Expose any AWS API through the API Gateway
+	- In this way we can expose a AWS service to users without giving them credentials to access them directly
-	- Example: start an AWS Step Function workflow, post a message to SQS
+	- Example: start an AWS Step Function workflow, post a message to SQS, send a message to Kinesis Data Streams

 ### Endpoint Types
 - **Edge-Optimized (default)**